jp112sdl/arduino-pocsag/README.md

 | 11 | LED for field strength alarm |

+### To receive decoded messages, connect it to a terminal with 115200 baud.

 To show configuration help, type "sh" in a serial terminal (115200 baud).